 - Odd behavior or appearance

 SPD is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

 Talk therapy is an important part of treatment.
 Social skills training can help some people cope with social situations.
 Medicines may also be a helpful addition.

 SPD is usually a long-term (chronic) illness.
 Outcome of treatment varies based on the severity of the disorder.

 When to Contact a Medical Professional

-See your health care provider or a mental health professional if you or someone you know has symptoms of schizotypal personality disorder.
+See your provider or a mental health professional if you or someone you know has symptoms of SPD.

 There is no known prevention.
 Awareness of risk, such as a family history of schizophrenia, may allow early diagnosis.

 American Psychiatric Association.
 Schizotypal personality disorder.
 Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
 2013;655-659.